 “Kentucky basketball,” he says, smiling.

-Now a junior majoring in electrical engineering junior, Edward is taking all he’s learning inside and outside the classroom and analyzing how it will help him once he returns to Nigeria.
+Now a junior majoring in electrical engineering, Edward is taking all he’s learning inside and outside the classroom and analyzing how it will help him once he returns to Nigeria.

 “Nigeria has poor power distribution and transmission systems, so I'm trying to hone my skills in the power sector so I can eventually go back and contribute toward solving some of the problems.”